Some problems of arithmetic origin in rational dynamics: Logarithmic height

 Let now $f:\pp^1(\overline \Q)\to\pp^1(\overline \Q) $ be a rational map defined on $\overline \Q$, of degree $d$.

 \begin{prop}[Northcott] There exists a constant $C$ depending only on $f$ such that

 \end{prop}

 In other words, $h$ is almost multiplicative.
-The proof follows from the decomposition of $h$ as a sum of local contributions together with the inequality \eqref{eq:norm lift} (note that $h(f(x)) = h(x)$ for all but finitely many places).
+The proof follows from the decomposition of $h$ as a sum of local contributions together with the Nullstellensatz as in \eqref{eq:norm lift} (note that $h(f(x)) = h(x)$ for all but finitely many places).

 We are now in position to define the {\em canonical height} associated to $f$.